kjhnns/iptk-uniform/README.md

 ## Testing

-Running `./app.sh test` will run the unit tests with karma.
+Running `./app.sh test` will run the integration tests with mocha to ensure that the CRUD functionalities are covered.

 ## Deployment